OpenCollarTeam/opencollarteam.github.io/docs/Leash.md

 ## Configure
 In this menu you can change the texture of the leash particles, and also set rlv restrictions on the leashed avatar.

+**Customizing note**  You can add your own textures to the leash.
+There are two classes of texture, Classic and Ribbon.
+Rename your texture starting with either `!ribbon` or `!classic`; for instance, `!ribbon_rope` for a rope texture.
+Drop the renamed texture into the root prim which also contains the oc_particle script.

 ### Strict
 When checked, sets tp restrictions on the wearer when leashed (owner is exempted by default):
 > fly (unable to fly)